 Click here to begin your application for disability benefits.

 The Social Security Administration has an impairments listing manual (called the blue book) which includes an official disability listing for Kidney Disease.
 Social Security evaluates kidney failure under its disability listings for “genitourinary” impairments (6.03-6.06, 6.09).
 The listings include specific criteria to be present:

 - Need for regular dialysis

-- Completion of a kidney transplant (disability for 1 year following transplant)
+- Completion of a kidney transplant (disability for one year following transplantation)